ansible/ansible/docs/docsite/rst/scenario_guides/guide_meraki.rst

 .....................

 All API access with the Meraki Dashboard requires an API key.
 An API key can be generated from the organization's settings page.
 Each play in a playbook requires the ``api_key`` parameter to be specified.

+The "Vault" feature of Ansible allows you to keep sensitive data such as passwords or keys in encrypted files, rather than as plain text in your playbooks or roles.
+These vault files can then be distributed or placed in source control.
+See :ref:`playbooks_vault` for more information.